East Massapequa, New York

-East Massapequa (formerly known as West Amityville) is a hamlet and census-designated place (CDP) located within the Town of Oyster Bay in Nassau County, on the South Shore of Long Island, in New York, United States.
-The population was 19,069 at the 2010 census.
+East Massapequa is a hamlet and census-designated place (CDP) located within the Town of Oyster Bay in Nassau County, on the South Shore of Long Island, in New York, United States.
+The population was 19,854 at the time of the 2020 census.

+The portions of East Massapequa located to the east of Carman Creek were formerly within the CDP of West Amityville until being absorbed by the East Massapequa CDP.

 History

-The easternmost third of East Massapequa (within the Amityville School District) was previously the hamlet of West Amityville and started utilizing a Massapequa mailing address in 1975.
+The easternmost third of East Massapequa (located east of Carman Creek, within the Amityville School District) was previously the hamlet of West Amityville and started utilizing a Massapequa mailing address in 1975.
+Certain maps continue to designate this easternmost part of the hamlet as West Amityville, but within Nassau County.

 The name "East Massapequa" reflects the fact that the hamlet is located east of Massapequa and Massapequa Park.

+Economy

+East Massapequa was home to the Sunrise Mall.
+It was announced in 2022 that the mall would not be renewing leases, and that it would close.
+The mall was finally closed in April, 2025.

+A bedroom community of New York City, the CDP is primarily residential in character, with the majority of areas zoned for residential uses consisting of single-family homes.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 3.6 sqmi, of which 3.5 sqmi is land and 0.1 sqmi, or 2.51%, is water.